5 Amazing Activities for Traveling with KIDS!

 Activities for Traveling with KIDS – Jokes!

-Ah, the kids love jokes.
+Ah, kids love jokes – the cheesier the better!
 They love puns and riddles and those types of knock, knock jokes that make you roll your eyes and groan.
 They love the fun of it and they love getting to sure this laugher with you.
 Kids thrive on the connection they make with you when you listen.

 Locate as many jokes as you can find.
 Kids love LOTS of jokes.
 I suggest the library for a start.
 Do a little xeroxing and put a list in your bag.
 A mom always has a bag full of stuff!!

-This cute photo and list of jokes can be found at Childhood Beckons.
+This cute photo and a wonderful list of jokes can be found at Childhood Beckons.

 Will you listen to jokes that were probably old when you told them as a kid?
 Yes, of course, but the sound of giggling never gets old AND beats whining any day.
 Enjoy the giggles!